dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## proxy-real-ip-cidr

-If use-proxy-protocol is enabled, proxy-real-ip-cidr defines the default the IP/network address of your external load balancer.
+If use-forwarded-headers or use-proxy-protocol is enabled, proxy-real-ip-cidr defines the default the IP/network address of your external load balancer.

 ## proxy-set-headers